fragaria/karmen-docs/docs/faq.md

 environment variables and you can reconfigure all of the things needed to create multiple instances of Karmen Hub next to each other.

-You need to configure an isolated disk space for gcodes and for the database and you need to pick free ports for all the services.
+You need to configure an isolated disk space for G-codes and for the database and you need to pick free ports for all the services.

 This setup is not ideal though, as all of the instances are run by the same system users